adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 But it is likely a state such as `isActive` is going to be used on many different modules, and what it means to be active might very well be different across modules.

-Therefor this breaks the main rule of *Maintainable CSS* by inheriting overzealous styles that weren't intended that way.
+Therefor this breaks the main rule of *MaintainableCSS* by inheriting overzealous styles that weren't intended that way.

 So I suggest that state is prefixed with the module name...